jownew/pokecheck/README.md

 ### **Desktop (Chrome/Edge)**

 1. Click the install icon in the address bar
-2. Or use the browser menu: "Install Pokédex"
+2. Or use the browser menu: "Install PokéCheck"

 ## 🔄 Caching Strategy